-THE1059C Introduction to Arts Management (3) (CE) Provides an in depth and hands-on introduction to a wide range of Theatre management skills and procedures.
+Provides an in depth and hands-on introduction to a wide range of Theatre management skills and procedures.
 Students participate in production selection, planning, financing, promotion, and staffing.
 Study includes a wide variety of performing arts organizations and events and focuses on how they are produced by arts organizations ranging from amateur to professional.
 Fulfills the General Education Visual and Performing Arts Requirement.
+Fulfills Community Engagement requirement.

-THE 1060 L - Theatre Administration (1-2)
+THE 1060 L - Theatre and Dance Production: Theatre Administration (1-2)

-THE1060L Theatre and Dance Production: Theatre Administration (1-2) Provides practical experience in box office, house management, public relations and audience development.
+Provides practical experience in box office, house management, public relations and audience development.

-THE 1065 L - Tht/Dan:Costume Lab (1-2)
+THE 1065 L - Theatre and Dance Production:Costume Laboratory (1-2)

-THE1065L Theatre and Dance Production: Costume Laboratory (1-2) Provides practical experience in building costumes or working on costume and/or make-up crews for Theatre Arts productions.
+Provides practical experience in building costumes or working on costume and/or make-up crews for Theatre Arts productions.

-THE 1070 L - Tht/Dan:Light&Sound Lab (1-2)
+THE 1070 L - Theatre and Dance Production: Lighting and Sound Laboratory (1-2)

-THE1070L Theatre and Dance Production: Lighting and Sound Laboratory (1-2) Provides practical experience in working on light and sound crews for Theatre Arts productions.
+Provides practical experience in working on light and sound crews for Theatre Arts productions.

-THE 1075 L - Tht/Dan:Rehearsal, Performance (1-2)
+THE 1075 L - Theatre and Dance Production:Rehearsal and Performance (1-2)

-THE1075 Theatre and Dance Production: Rehearsal and Performance (1-2) Provides credit for participation as a performer in departmental productions.
+Provides credit for participation as a performer in departmental productions.
 May be repeated for credit.

-THE 1076 L - Tht/Dan:Stagecraft&Scenic Const.Lab (1-2 )
+THE 1076 L - Theatre and Dance Production: Stagecraft and Scenic Construction Laboratory (1-2)

-THE1076L Theatre and Dance Production: Stagecraft and Scenic Construction Laboratory (1-2) Provides practical experience in working stage crews, scenic construction, and painting, lighting for Theatre Arts productions.
+Provides practical experience in working stage crews, scenic construction, and painting, lighting for Theatre Arts productions.